 This week, hundreds of items from the Hotel Valdivia were sold at auction.

 "It fills me with nostalgia and sadness," said Leonor Valenzuela, who worked as a chambermaid in the hotel for 42 years.

 "It's an amazing place.
-There's nothing quite like the Hotel Valdivia and I don't think there ever will be."'No memory'
+There's nothing quite like the Hotel Valdivia and I don't think there ever will be."